 Singing Voice Specialist

 Bern is an NYC-based voice teacher who actively juggles a performance career.
 With a BA from The University of Chicago and a dual-degree MM in Vocal Pedagogy and Advanced Certificate in Vocal Pedagogy from New York University, Bern’s teaching is informed by the schools of Flow Phonation, Stanislavski and Somatic Experience Performance.
 He has also completed Estill I and II training.
-He is a proud member of the National Association of Teachers of Singing, and continues to seek out new knowledge in voice science through vocology courses, conferences and published literature.
+He continues to seek out new knowledge in voice science through vocology courses, conferences and published literature.
 He is an active researcher on the Johnson Lab team at the NYU Langone Voice Center.
 Ongoing research projects include a scoping review of the belt voice (PAVA presentation 2022), and mobile voice dosimetry.